dekellum/blocking-permit/README.md

 # blocking-permit

-Experiments with tokio-sync and blocking ergonomics.
+Experiments with enabling blocking operations on all types of executors.

 See: